Rethinking traditional approaches to managing digital identities

-Cloud-native services cannot evolve with organizations’ identity strategies at the pace of cloud infrastructure providers.
-Native organizations are locked in after implementation.
+Cloud-native services cannot evolve with organisations’ identity strategies at the pace of cloud infrastructure providers.
+Native organisations are locked in after implementation.
 With the loose coupling, API-driven services and use of standard protocols by cloud-based SaaS identity providers, it is fairly easy to change providers, outside of any contractual obligations.

-Decentralized identity, also referred to as self-sovereign, will offer the prospect of further outsourcing with the potential to reduce both liability and cost.
-Those opportunities will be easier to grasp for organizations familiar with using cloud-based third-party identity providers (IdPs).
+Decentralised identity, also referred to as self-sovereign, will offer the prospect of further outsourcing with the potential to reduce both liability and cost.
+Those opportunities will be easier to grasp for organisations familiar with using cloud-based third-party identity providers (IdPs).